-All the Accrual Classes will be, and certain other Regular Certificates may be, issued with "original issue discount" within the meaning of section 1273(a) of the Code.
-Regular Owners should be aware that for federal income tax purposes they must include in gross income original issue discount as it accrues under a method that takes account of the compounding of interest, generally in advance of receipt of the cash attributable to such income.
-Fannie Mae will supply, at the time and in the manner required by the Internal Revenue Service (the "IRS"), to Holders of Regular Certificates, brokers and middlemen information with respect to the original issue discount accruing on the Regular Certificates.
+Certain Regular Certificates may be issued with "original issue discount" within the meaning of section 1273(a) of the Code.
+A Regular Owner must include in gross income the sum of the "daily portions" of original issue discount on its Regular Certificate for each day during its taxable year on which it held such Certificate, generally in advance of receipt of the cash attributable to such income.
+Fannie Mae will supply, at the time and in the manner required by the IRS, to Holders of Regular

+Certificates, brokers and middlemen information with respect to the original issue discount accruing on the Regular Certificates.

 In general, a Regular Certificate will be considered to be issued with original issue discount equal to the excess, if any, of its "stated redemption price at maturity" over its "issue price."
 The issue price of a Regular Certificate is the initial offering price to the public (excluding bond houses and brokers) at which a substantial amount of the Regular Certificates was sold.
 The issue price also includes any accrued interest attributable to the period between the beginning of the first Interest Accrual Period and the Settlement Date.
-The stated redemption price at maturity of a Regular Certificate that is a Notional or Principal Only Certificate or that is or may be an Accrual Certificate is equal to the sum of all distributions to be made under such Regular Certificate.
-The stated redemption price at maturity of any other Regular Certificate is its stated principal amount, plus an amount equal to the excess (if any) of the interest payable on the first Distribution Date over the interest that accrues for the period from the Settlement Date to the first Distribution Date.
+The stated redemption price at maturity of a Regular Certificate generally is its stated principal amount, plus an amount equal to the excess (if any) of the interest payable on the first Distribution Date over the interest that accrues for the period from the Settlement Date to the first Distribution Date.
+The stated redemption price at maturity of a Regular Certificate that is a Notional Certificate or an Accrual Certificate, however, is equal to the sum of all distributions to be made under such Regular Certificate.

 Notwithstanding the general definition, original issue discount will be treated as zero in the case of a Regular Certificate if such discount is less than 0.25 percent of the stated redemption price at maturity of such Certificate multiplied by its weighted average life.
-The weighted average life of a Regular Certificate is apparently computed for this purpose as the sum, for all distributions included in the stated redemption price at maturity of the Certificate, of the amounts determined by multiplying (i) the number of complete years (rounding down for partial years) from the Settlement Date until the date on which each such distribution is expected to be made under the assumption that the Mortgage Loans underlying the MBS prepay at the rate specified in the applicable Prospectus Supplement (the "Prepayment Assumption") by (ii) a fraction, the numerator of which is the amount of such distribution and the denominator of which is the Regular Certificate's stated redemption price at maturity.
+The weighted average life of a Regular Certificate is apparently computed for this purpose as the sum, for all distributions included in the stated redemption price at maturity of the Certificate, of the amounts determined by multiplying (i) the number of complete years (rounding down for partial years) from the Settlement Date until the date on which each such distribution is expected to be made under the assumption that the Mortgage Loans backing the related Underlying Securities prepay at the rate specified in the applicable Prospectus Supplement (the "Prepayment Assumption") by (ii) a fraction, the numerator of which is the amount of such distribution and the denominator of which is the Regular Certificate's stated redemption price at maturity.
 If original issue discount is treated as zero under this rule, the actual amount of original issue discount must be allocated to the principal distributions on the Regular Certificate and, when each such distribution is received, gain equal to the discount allocated to such distribution will be recognized.